Fast Algorithms for Energy Games in Special Cases: Introduction

 \paragraph{Energy Games.} The state-of-the-art algorithms for the energy games are either deterministic with running time $ O\left(\min (mnW, mn2^{n/2} \log W)\right) $~\cite{BrimCDGR11,DorfmanKZ19} or randomized with subexponential running time $ 2^{O(\sqrt{n\log n})}$~\cite{BjorklundV07}.
 Special cases of the energy games have been studied by Chatterjee, Henzinger, Krinninger, and Nanongkai~\cite{ChatterjeeHKN14}.
 They present a variant of the value iteration algorithm of~\cite{BrimCDGR11} with running time $O(m|A|)$, where $A$ is a sorted list containing all possible minimum energy values.
 This does not improve the general case, as $A$ in the worst case is the list $\{0, 1, \dots, nW, \infty\}$.
 However, it does give a faster running time if the weights adhere to certain restrictions.
 Moreover, they develop a scaling algorithm with running time $O(mn\log W (\log \frac{W}{P} + 1) + mn \frac{W}{P}) $, where $ P \in \{ \frac{1}{n}, \ldots, W \} $ is a lower bound on the \emph{penalty} of the game.

 For the special case where there are no negative cycles in the game graph, the penalty can be set to $W$, and the scaling algorithms of \cite{ChatterjeeHKN14} solves the problem in $ O(mn \log W)$ time.
-For another special case, where the whole game graph is controlled by Alice, Brim and Chaloupka \cite{brim2012using} provided an $\tilde{O}(mn)$ running time algorithm.
+For another special case where the whole game graph is controlled by Alice, Brim and Chaloupka \cite{brim2012using} provided an $\tilde{O}(mn)$\footnote{We write $\tilde{O}(f)$ for $O(f \poly\log f)$.} running time algorithm as a subroutine for the two-players version.

 \paragraph{Mean-Payoff Games.} In a mean-payoff game, the objective of Alice is to maximize the average of the weights of edges traversed so far, whereas Bob's objective is to minimize this mean payoff.
 It is well known that any energy games instance can be solved by solving $O(n\log (nW))$ mean-payoff games~\cite{BouyerFLMS08}, and any mean-payoff game instance can be solved by solving $ O (\log (nW)) $ energy games with maximal weight~$nW$~\cite{BrimCDGR11}\footnote{Unless stated otherwise, we always consider the versions of the games where we compute the mean-payoff value/minimum initial energy for \emph{all} vertices.}.
-Thus, any of the aforementioned running algorithms for solving energy games also yields an algorithm for solving mean-payoff games at the expense of at most an additional factor of $ O (n \log (nW)) $ in the running time.
+Thus, any of the aforementioned algorithms for solving energy games also yields an algorithm for solving mean-payoff games at the expense of at most an additional factor of $ O (n \log (nW)) $ in the running time.
 Zwick and Paterson~\cite{ZwickP96} provided the first pseudopolynomial time algorithm that computes all the mean-payoff values, with $O(mn^3W)$ running time.
 Later, the running time was improved by Brim, Chaloupka, Doyen, Gentiline, and Raskin~\cite{BrimCDGR11} to $O(mn^2W\log(nW))$, using their reduction to energy games.
-The state-of-the-art algorithm for solving a mean-payoff game is due to Comin and Rizzi~\cite{CominR17} and runs in $O(mn^2W)$ time.
+The state-of-the-art algorithm for solving a mean-payoff game is due to Comin and Rizzi~\cite{CominR17} which runs in $O(mn^2W)$ time.